Ethorbit/SteamDeck-SteamOS-Guides/README.md

 If we add the decrypted partition paths to fstab, we can automatically mount them after decryption.

 Instead of referencing the device names, we will be using their UUIDs.
-You can view the UUID of every disk by entering: `lsblk -o NAME,LABEL,SIZE,FSTYPE,TYPE,UUID`
+You can view the UUID of every disk by entering: `lsblk -o name,label,size,fstype,type,uuid`
 ```
-root@archiso ~ # lsblk -o NAME,LABEL,SIZE,FSTYPE,TYPE,UUID
+root@archiso ~ # lsblk -o name,label,size,fstype,type,uuid
 NAME             LABEL         SIZE FSTYPE      TYPE  UUID
 loop0                        689.8M squashfs    loop
 sda                              0B             disk